CCM calls on local filmmakers for proposals | MACAU DAILY TIMES 澳門每日時報

-The Macao Cultural Centre (CCM) is calling on local filmmakers to submit their new cinematic views to be produced and screened in a new edition of “Local View Power”.
+The Macao Cultural Centre (CCM) is calling on local filmmakers to submit their new cinematic projects to be produced and screened in a new edition of “Local View Power”.

 Candidates willing to share their perspectives about Macau can present their proposals until January 22, according to a statement issued by CCM.